Join Opinion page team for Zoom chat with W. Mark Clark, president and CEO at Pima Council on Aging (PCOA)

-PCOA is the designated Area Agency on Aging (AAA) for Pima County, providing a wide range of programs and services to the growing population of adults 60 and older.
+PCOA provides programs and services to the growing population of adults 60 and older.
 PCOA also works with younger adults who find themselves in the role of family caregiver.

 If you would like to join the conversation Thursday, email Opinion coordinator Sara Brown at sbrown@tucson.com, and she will email you the Zoom link; or, here is the meeting ID: 935 4617 8115 and password: 346308.
 Or use this link to connect to the Zoom meeting https://zoom.us/j/93546178115?pwd=cmNjNDZRaG9IUXliZGtvYkNGZTZsUT09